-For existing Medicare beneficiaries enrolled in stand-alone Prescription Drug Plans (PDP) and Medicare Advantage Plans, annual open enrollment is October 15 through December 7.
-Because drug plans modify their formulary (drug list) and drug copays every year, it’s wise to review next year’s plans and make a switch if it seems warranted.
+For existing Medicare beneficiaries enrolled in a stand-alone Prescription Drug Plan (PDP) or a Medicare Advantage Plan, the Annual Election Period October 15 through December 7 is when folks can switch plans or disenroll.
+Because drug plans modify their formulary (list of covered drugs) and benefits every year, it’s wise to review next year’s plans.

-There are dozens of PDP’s offered in California (25 in 2018, for example); it can be a maddening experience to visit each carrier’s website and enter your drug list time and time again.
-That’s where the invaluable Medicare Planfinder tool comes in.
+There are dozens of PDP’s offered in California, and it can be a frustrating experience to visit each carrier’s website and enter your drug list time and time again.
+That’s where the invaluable Medicare.gov Planfinder tool comes in.
+To enter your drug list into the Planfinder visit https://www.medicare.gov/find-a-plan/questions/home.aspx.
+The resulting list will show which plans have the lowest expected annual out of pocket per your drug list, and other important information like the Medicare Star Rating.

 How to use the Ritter prescription drug review program